nginxinc/nginx-gateway-fabric/site/content/includes/installation/install-gateway-api-experimental-features.md

 docs: "DOCS-000"
 ---

-Installing Gateway API resources from the experimental channel includes everything in the standard release channel plus additional experimental resources and fields.
-NGINX Gateway Fabric currently supports a subset of the additional features provided by the experimental channel.
-To learn more about what Gateway API resources NGINX Gateway Fabric currently supports, visit our [Gateway API Compatibility]({{< relref "overview/gateway-api-compatibility.md" >}}) document.
-In order to use these experimental resources, the Gateway API resources from the experimental channel must be installed before deploying NGINX Gateway Fabric.
+To use Gateway API experimental resources, the Gateway API resources from the experimental channel must be installed before deploying NGINX Gateway Fabric.
 Additionally, NGINX Gateway Fabric must have experimental features enabled.

 {{<caution>}}As noted in the [Gateway API documentation](https://gateway-api.sigs.k8s.io/guides/#install-experimental-channel), future releases of the Gateway API can include breaking changes to experimental resources and fields.{{</caution>}}